Ares Shrike 5.56

-The Ares Defense Shrike 5.56 is an air-cooled, dual-feed rifle for semi or full-auto configurations that fires the 5.56×45mm NATO cartridge.
-The Shrike 5.56 can be supplied as a complete weapon, or as an upper receiver “performance upgrade kit” to existing M16-type service rifles and carbines. it is named after the Shrike, a carnivorous passerine bird, and was designed by Geoffrey Herring.
+The Ares Defense Shrike 5.56 is an air-cooled, dual-feed light machine gun/rifle for semi or full-auto configurations that fires the 5.56×45mm NATO cartridge.
+The Shrike 5.56 is sold as either as a complete weapon, or as an upper receiver "performance upgrade kit" to existing AR-15 and M16-type service rifles and carbines.
+The name comes from the Shrike, a carnivorous passerine bird, and was designed by Geoffrey Herring.

 Overview

 The Shrike 5.56 has gas-piston operation, a quick-change barrel with fixed headspace and MIL-STD-1913 rail interface for the mounting of accessories.
-It can fire from standard 30-round M16 magazines, 100-round Beta C-Mag drum magazines, and M27-linked SAW ammunition from 100-round or 200-round “soft-pouches” and 200-round hard plastic SAW ammunition containers.
-At 7.5 lbs complete weapon weight, the Shrike 5.56 is lighter than other squad automatic weapons, such as the M249 light machine gun and Heckler & Koch MG4.
+It can utilize standard 30-round STANAG magazines, 100-round Beta C-Mag drum magazines, and M27-linked SAW ammunition from 100-round or 200-round "soft-pouches" and 200-round hard plastic SAW ammunition containers.
+At 7.5 lbs complete weapon weight, the Shrike 5.56 is lighter than other comparable squad automatic weapons, such as the M249 light machine gun and Heckler & Koch MG4.
+The design also appears to be also influenced by a multitude of weapons, including the Stoner 63.
+It features a short-stroke impinging gas piston system.